Table of Contents

 Spontaneous recovery refers to the sudden reappearance of a previously extinct conditioned response after the unconditioned stimulus has been removed for some time.

-Spontaneous recovery can occur after two types of conditioning has taken place.
+This phenomenon can occur after these two types of conditioning have taken place.

 Classical conditioning – involuntary learning process through the association of neutral stimulus with a biologically potent stimulus that produces an unconditioned response.

 Operant conditioning – voluntary learning through the use of rewards or punishment.

 In classical conditioning, also known as pavlovian conditioning, a previously neutral stimulus (NS) becomes conditioned when it is repeatedly paired with the unconditioned stimulus (US).
 This now conditioned stimulus (CS) can produce its own conditioned response (CR), which is usually very similar to the unconditioned response (UR).